AudreyBurki/Publication-list/README.md

 (A subset of papers can be found on [Researchgate](https://www.researchgate.net/profile/Audrey_Buerki), e-mail us if you cannot find the one you are looking for.
 The datasets and code for the most recent studies are on [OSF](https://osf.io/c6v0t/), I will add more in the (hopefully) near future

-## Work in progress
+## (some) Work in progress

-Welby, P., Spinelli, E., & Bürki, A. (in revision).
-Spelling provides a precise (but sometimes misplaced) phonological target.
-Orthography and acoustic variability in second language word learning (link to [preprint](https://arxiv.org/abs/2109.03490))

-Elbuy, S. & Bürki, A. (in revision).
-Semitic root facilitation in picture-word-interference: Evidence from Arabic.

-Bürki, A., Alario, X., & Vasishth, S. (in revision).
-When words collide: Bayesian meta-analyses of distractor and target properties in the picture-word interference paradigm.

 Fuhrmeister, P., Elbuy, S., & Bürki, A. (pre-registered report, accepted in principle).
 Assessing reliability of word production measures.
+Journal of Cognition.

 ## 2022

+Bürki, A. Planning the sound structure of words from a psycholinguistic perspective (accepted).
+In Eds.: Hartsuiker, R. & Strijkers K. Current issues in the Psychology of Language.
+Routledge press (Taylor & Francis), UK.

+Welby, P., Spinelli, E., & Bürki, A. (accepted).
+Spelling provides a precise (but sometimes misplaced) phonological target.
+Orthography and acoustic variability in second language word learning, Journal of Phonetics, (link to [preprint](https://arxiv.org/abs/2109.03490)), (link to [preregistration](https://osf.io/cdh7n)) ([data & scripts](https://osf.io/krsqt/))

+Bürki, A., Alario, X., & Vasishth, S. (accepted).
+When words collide: Bayesian meta-analyses of distractor and target properties in the picture-word interference paradigm. ([data & scripts](https://osf.io/sjn5b/))

 Bürki, A., & Madec., S.  (2022).
 Picture-word interference in language production studies: Exploring the roles of attention and processing times.  _**Journal of Experimental Psychology: Learning, Memory, & Cognition**_  ([paper](https://pubmed.ncbi.nlm.nih.gov/35389697/)) ([data & scripts](https://osf.io/u46hf/))